seanriceaz/seanriceaz.github.io/_posts/2017-02-15-heuristic-10-error-handling.markdown

 ---
 layout: post
-title:  "Heuristic #9: Clarity"
+title:  "Heuristic #10: Error Handling"
 date:   2017-02-15 15:00:00
-categories: heuristics user-experience clarity
+categories: heuristics user-experience error-handling
-excerpt:
+excerpt: Error is so much a part of the Human Experience that we should plan a significant occurrence of it in our interfaces.
 showcomments: true
 draft: true
 schema_images: http://seanrice.net/media/2017/02/heuristic-10-error-handling-title.png
 ---

 Error handling is the last in the list of [My 10 Heuristics](/heuristics/user-experience/2016/10/07/heuristics-overview.html).
 It's also usually the last thing to get designed, many times as an afterthought to the rest of the design.
 This should not be!
-Error is so much a part of the Human Experience and so much a part of our experiences with software, that we should plan a significant occurrence of error in our software.
+Error is so much a part of the Human Experience and so much a part of our experiences with software, that we should plan a significant occurrence of it in our interfaces.

 ## Error states